SandervanDeurzenStudent/VideoCloud_Portofolio/Leeruitkomsten/Ethics_and_CulturalDifferences.md

 <i> By [ahaworldcampus](https://www.ahaworldcampus.com/b/how-does-culture-affect-business-communication)</i>

+  ### My experience with cultural differences in project groups.

 Even though I don't got much experience working with other cultures in my group, I understand that communication is one of the most important aspects in differences When working with people with other cultures in groups.
+I enjoy working with less talkative people since I am a particularly talkative person, I like to stimulate other people to keep going and talk to people who are shy or not talkative.
+I found out about myself that I like to take the lead in project because of my initiative in projects.
+I have no problem with people who are less initiative in projects because I get the role to stimulate them.